mattjonesorg/katacoda-scenarios/Python-Programming-MB/step5.md

 This means, as long as the user answers "y" to the 'Input another?' question, the computer keeps doing whatever is happening inside the loop.

 * What happens if you answer with an uppercase "Y"?
-* What happens if you type "yes"?
+* What happens if you answer "yes"?
 * What happens if you initialize the variable continueYN to equal "N"? <pre>continueYN = "N"</pre>

 *Hint:  The command to run the program is*